enbraun/slate/source/includes/_resource.md

 To capture additional information about a resource, eRS Cloud provides the `Notes`.
 If one has to provide any new information to a resource which is not captured from the filed, for such situations Notes are beneficial.

-Let's say, If a resource has role "A", but after a certain time his role get changed or new role gets added to his profile.
+Let's say, If a resource has role "A", but after a certain time his role changed or new role gets added to his profile.
 Roles field gives us the ability to add, update or delete a role.
-But it does not give brief information when the role get added, deleted or updated.
+But it does not give brief information when the role  added, deleted or updated.
 The Notes comes in handy in such situations.
 Notes are handy to maintain the history of a resource.

 eRS Cloud API allows you to perform *`POST`*, *`GET`*, *`PUT`*, *`DELETE`* operations on Notes.

-*The Notes Of Archived Resource remain available for the records.*
+_**Note**: The Notes Of Archived Resource remain available for the records._

 <span class="optional"><b>ATTRIBUTES</b></span>

 Name         |  Description
  ---:        |    :----
  **id**<br> `integer` | eRS Cloud generated unique identifier for the notes. |
- **content** <br> `string` | Text written inside notes body .|
+ **content** <br> `string` | Text written inside notes body.|
  **created_on** <br>`string` |   Time at which the notes object is created. |
- **modified_on** <br>`string` | Describes the latest modification date.|
+ **modified_on** <br>`string` | Timestamp of the latest modification.|
- **created_by** <br> `object` | This field describes by whom notes is created  .|
+ **created_by** <br> `object` | This field describes by whom this note is created.|
- **modified_by** <br>`object` | This field describes by whom the modification is done .
+ **modified_by** <br>`object` | This field describes by whom the latest modification is done .

 ### List notes

 >` GET  v1/resources/{ID}/notes`

 Retrieves the Notes list of specified resource.
-You need to provide the unique resource identifier that was returned upon resource creation.The notes are returned which sorted by lastly modified or added.
+You need to provide the unique resource identifier that was returned upon resource creation.The notes are returned which are sorted by lastly modified or added.

 > Example Request